 - The personal representative's response to a filed creditor's claim;

 - The creditors to file suit on a rejected claim; and

 - Expiration of the one-year limitations period (Code Civ.
 Proc., § 366.2.)

 Act on filed claims quickly.
 Once a claim is filed with the court and served on the personal representative, the representative must decide whether to accept or reject the claim.
 (See, Prob.
 Code, § 9250-9256.)
 The representative is allowed to reject and accept a claim in part.
 (Prob.
 Code, § 9250, subd. (a).)
-Rejections and approvals are given using the Allowance or Rejection of Creditor's Claim (Judicial Council Form DE-174).
+Rejections and approvals are given using the a form called the Allowance or Rejection of Creditor's Claim.

 Although a creditor may deem a claim rejected 30 days after a claim is filed (Prob.
 Code, § 9256), it is normally better to provide a formal rejection or partial allowance as soon as possible to start the 90-day period in which the creditor may commence litigation.
 Only a formal rejection, filed with the court and served on the creditor, will stop the tolling of the one-year statute of limitations that occurs upon the creditor filing the claim.
 (Prob.
 Code, § 9352.)

 Watch for circumstances where court approval is required or otherwise wise.
 Although a personal representative authorized to act under the Independent Administration of Estates Act (IAEA) may allow or reject claims without court approval or a Notice of Proposed Action (NOPA) (Prob.
 Code, §§ 10552, 10500), court approval is sometimes required, and is other times wise.
 These situations include: